thtrieu/thtrieu.github.io/_posts/2020-31-07-linear-algebra-monologue.md

             many_perspective);
 </script>

-*So we are just essentially getting many numbers at once right?*
+*So we are just essentially getting many numbers at once <!-- right -->?*

 Right, but there's more to it than that.
 Let's say we project $u$ onto three vectors $ \\{ v_1, v_2, v_3 \\} $, and thereby obtaining a list of numbers $[v^Tu_1, v^Tu_2, v^Tu_3]$.
 This list of numbers is itself a vector $u'$ as well: